 Unitree Robotics Explained: From Quadrupeds to Humanoids and Why Hangzhou Leads

 Unitree Robotics (宇树科技) has become, quietly, one of the most important robotics companies in the world.
-It is the global leader in consumer-grade quadruped robots, and in the last two years it has moved aggressively into humanoid robotics.
+The company sells consumer-grade quadrupeds and has expanded its published humanoid portfolio.
 For an executive visiting Hangzhou, a Unitree stop is the fastest education in what has actually become real in embodied AI and what is still a demo.

 Why Unitree matters